 - Paid coverage for available dental insurance plan.

 - After arrival in September, all incoming students receive an additional one time allowance of $1,000 to help offset moving expenses.

-- Incoming DGP students are also provided with an allowance for a laptop computer.
+- Incoming DGP students are also provided an allowance of $999 for a laptop computer.